SAMMISolutions/docs/doc_posts/_getting-started/step-by-step.md

 ##### Trigger the new button automatically via your Twitch Chat
 Do you still remember the Twitch chat trigger you configured for your button?
 If you followed the tutorial, it should be `!test`.
 This means that everytime anyone types `!test` in your Twitch Chat, the button should get automatically triggered.

-1. Type `!test` in your Twitch Chat while looking both at your chat and SAMMI Deck.
+1. Type `!test` in your Twitch Chat while looking both at your chat and SAMMI Panel.
 Two things should then happen:
-   - You will see the button in your SAMMI Deck blink, just like when you manually pressed it with your mouse earlier.
+   - You will see the button in your SAMMI Panel blink, just like when you manually pressed it with your mouse earlier.
    - SAMMI will respond back with `Hello World` message in your Twitch Chat.